 I watched over my body as though examining the facets of a gem for about two weeks after expecting my cycle to start, before deciding to make a bold announcement when Edward offered for me to sample a cocktail he’d invented.
 I called Alice from the couch to the bedroom.
 Bailey was already perched at the far corner of the bed texting, and Edward was waiting for a Star Wars game to load on his computer.
 I dropped the bomb: “Guys, I’m pregnant!”

 Alice did the cliché and supportive gasp, exclaiming, “Oh my God!”, eyes filling with tears of joy.
-Edward’s jaw dropped and his eyebrows rearranged in his awkward state of shock, the computer blasted the theme song for Darth Vader, and Bailey angrily shot up and stormed out of the room, slamming the bedroom door, and then the bathroom door a second later.
+Edward’s jaw dropped and his eyebrows rearranged in his awkward state of shock, the computer blasted the Imperial March, and Bailey angrily shot up and stormed out of the room, slamming the bedroom door, and then the bathroom door a second later.
 Alice tried to compensate for Bailey’s reaction by running over to give me a hug, squealing at the thrill of having another baby.
 Ed went after Bailey to console her, assuring me that it wasn’t that he wasn’t thrilled, just that Bailey really wanted a baby and felt hurt that I was having one before her.
 That’s not what she had told me last week, I thought as I recalled a conversation I’d had with her in the car, where she shared her relief of not having a child yet.
 She has a tendency of telling me and Ed different things.
 What she had told Ed was that not having a ring or a baby made her feel like the ‘woman on the side’ people accused her (and me) of being.

 To help Bailey with her raging emotions when Ed was out of town on the business trip, I wanted to make for her another ‘temporary’, but Edward beat me to it when he presented her with a ‘permanent’.
 “You had a baby first, so she gets a ring first,” he explained.
 I never saw it as a competition and didn’t need for him to explain himself to me, but he’s very considerate of making sure that no one feels left out.
 Knowing that Bailey was going through a hard time, I made sure that I let her know that I supported her.
 I started on a pair of baby booties in her favorite color, since the ring idea was useless now.